topcoder-platform/tcx-azure-devops-dlp/deployment/README.md

 ## DEPLOYMENT

-The `deploy.sh` file is a bash script that automates the setting up of the Azure infrastructure and the configuration and deployment of the Azure function.
+The `deploy-all.sh` file is a bash script that automates the setting up of the Azure infrastructure and the configuration and deployment of the Azure function.

 This script is tested on macOS Big Sur (11.1), and it has the following pre-requisites: